 - Cyanotic TOF: The infants with TOF, along with moderate to severe pulmonary obstruction, are cyanotic (bluish) at birth due to the right-to-left shunting of de-oxygenated blood across the ventricular septal defect (VSD) from the right ventricle to the body.

 - A-cyanotic TOF: The infants with TOF, along with mild pulmonary obstruction, are usually a-cyanotic because there is little or no right-to-left shunting of the blood at the ventricular level; however, these patients still undergo complete intracardiac repair.

 - Pulmonary atresia/VSD: It is also described as TOF with the pulmonary atresia and is different from other types both anatomically and physiologically.
 It is often associated with the malformation of the central pulmonary arteries.

-- Absent pulmonary valve syndrome: It is also described as TOF with absent pulmonary valve.
-It is usually associated with the tracheobronchial compression and malformation.
+- Absent pulmonary valve syndrome: It is also described as TOF with an absent pulmonary valve.
+It is usually associated with tracheobronchial compression and malformation.

 Pathophysiology of Tetralogy of Fallot

 The exact etiology of TOF is unknown, but genetic predisposition has been described.
 Polymorphisms in the methylenetetrahydrofolate reductase gene and the VEGF gene have been linked to an increased risk of TOF from two recent studies.

 The most commonly identified risk factors for TOF include maternal rubella, alcohol use during pregnancy, maternal history of phenylketonuria and maternal diabetes.
 Additionally, women who are older than 40 years of age are more likely to give birth to children with TOF than younger women.